maxplanck-ie/snakepipes/docs/content/workflows/RNA-seq.rst

     Nmasked_index:

-Apart from the common workflow options (see `Running snakePipes`_), following parameters are useful to consider:
+Apart from the common workflow options (see :ref:`running_snakePipes`), following parameters are useful to consider:

 * **mapping_prg**: You can choose either `STAR <https://github.com/alexdobin/STAR>`__ or `HISAT2 <https://ccb.jhu.edu/software/hisat2/index.shtml>`__.
 While HISAT2 mapping is usually faster than STAR, we keep STAR as the default aliger due to it's superior accuracy (see `this paper<https://www.nature.com/nmeth/journal/v14/n2/abs/nmeth.4106.html>`__).